Hayaiken/Parse_Certutil/README.md

 Use Certutil_View_Parse on CA

+Ongoing:
   Working on ACL for each template